zukunft/zukunft.com/docs/code_functions_all.md

     \-- row_mapper - section for function row_mapper not yet defined that it should be construct and map in /system/ip_range.php
     \-- key - section for function key not yet defined that it should be set and get in /system/ip_range.php
     \-- includes - section for function includes not yet defined that it should be check in /system/ip_range.php
-    \-- log_add - section for function log_add is expected to be log in /system/ip_range.php
     \-- id_field - section for function id_field not yet defined that it should be save in /system/ip_range.php
+    \-- needs_db_update - section for function needs_db_update is expected to be info in /system/ip_range.php
 \-- ip_range_list
     \-- add - section for function add not yet defined that it should be modify in /system/ip_range_list.php
     \-- load_sql_obj_vars - section for function load_sql_obj_vars is expected to be load sql in /system/ip_range_list.php